WhiteCoatRabbit/heatmap.SVG/README.md

 ---------------------------------
 Last updated: 2025.02.13.

 Hi!
-I developed this package for draw heatmap with desired shape, such as anatomy or geographical map, and recolor SVG file.
+I developed this package for draw heatmap with custom shape, such as anatomy or geographical map, and recolor SVG file.
 ![Graphical abstract of this package](https://github.com/WhiteCoatRabbit/heatmap.SVG/blob/master/inst/extdata/heatmapSVG_graphical_abstract.png)

 1) Before you start